hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 ---
 title: NCTS Phase 5 Technical Interface Specification
 weight: 1
 description: Software developers, designers, product owners or business analysts.
-Integrate your software with the ERMIS service
+Learn about the processes involved in the exchange of messages between traders and phase 5 of the NCTS at departure and arrival of transit movements, and about the definitions, formats and validations of those messages.
 ---

 # NCTS Phase 5 Technical Interface Specification